K-12 Cybersecurity Funding: What Districts Need to Know

 While many districts already have some cybersecurity measures in place, in many cases they may be insufficient to fully protect the sensitive data districts handle every day.
 The potential vulnerabilities are often too widespread for an internal IT department to combat, making state and federal guidance and funding for school cybersecurity programs especially valuable.

 State cybersecurity grants are primarily funded by the 2021 Infrastructure Investment and Jobs Act, which established the State and Local Cybersecurity Grant Program (SLCGP) to provide $1 billion in funding over four years, ending in fiscal year 2025.
-All SLCGP funding is overseen by the Department of Homeland Security through their Cybersecurity and Infrastructure Security Agency (CISA) and FEMA.
+All SLCGP funding is overseen by the Department of Homeland Security through its Cybersecurity and Infrastructure Security Agency (CISA) and FEMA.
 FEMA is responsible for assessing application completeness and applicant eligibility, while CISA will check that program guidelines have been followed and determine if the proposed investments are likely to be effective.
 SLCGP and other state programs may be managed by local or statewide departments of homeland security or emergency management offices.
-Participating states include Alaska, Georgia, Illinois, Indiana, Massachusetts, Montana, New Mexico, Oregon, and Washington.
+Funding is available in all states, including Alaska, Georgia, Illinois, Indiana, Massachusetts, Montana, New Mexico, Oregon, and Washington.
 You can find more information about SLCGP and other state-based programs at your state’s .gov website.
 Some examples of other programs include:

 SLCGP funding can be passed to schools, but districts cannot apply for it directly.
 State Administrative Agencies (SAAs) for states and territories, such as departments of homeland security, are the only eligible direct applicants for SLCGP.
 It is their responsibility to ensure at least 80% of the funds are passed through to local entities, including school districts.
 Check your state’s .gov website to learn more about funding availability and established cybersecurity plans.
 While some states have chosen to pass 100% of funds to local governments, others have established more formal application processes.